Published 28 October 2021 in Surveys

-This is the one detailed question about the SDG framework which generated the most right answers.
-In average, 29% of respondents know (or understand) that the SDGs apply universally to all countries.
-More men (33%) than women (25%) correctly answer this question, but this result should be considered with the fact in mind that women are consistently more likely to give a "I don’t know" answer than men in opinion polls.
-This is true for this question, where 37% of men gave a "I don’t know" answer compared to 49% of women.
+In average, 27% of respondents know (or understand) that the SDGs apply universally to all countries.
+More men (31%) than women (24%) correctly answer this question, but this result should be considered with the fact in mind that women are consistently more likely to give a "I don’t know" answer than men in opinion polls.
+This is true for this question, where 37% of men gave a "I don’t know" answer compared to 50% of women.

 This seemingly simple question immediately demonstrated the lack of knowledge about the SDGs amongst the French public.
-81% did not know how many SDGs had been agreed (by the United Nations).
-Only 8% knew there were 17 Goals, a result which must also be taken with a pinch of salt for those who had correctly guessed at the answer, possibly similar to the 9% of French people who claim that they know what the SDGs are.
+79% did not know how many SDGs had been agreed (by the United Nations).
+It corresponds to the highest "Don’t know" rate in this series of questions.
+Only 8% knew there were 17 Goals, a result which must also be taken with a pinch of salt for those who had correctly guessed at the answer, possibly similar to the 11% of French people who claim that they know what the SDGs are.

-When we delve a bit deeper into the answer, we can see once again that young people have better knowledge than older generations of the SDGs.
+When we delve a bit deeper into the answer, we can see once again that young people (18 to 34 years old) have better knowledge than older generations of the SDGs.

 Center-voters are also, and again, more like to respond to the question.
 This engagement may be related to other socio-economic reasons (level of education, geographic location, etc), even if in fact these respondents were barely more likely than left-wing or right-wing voters to answer the question correctly.

-Overall, the level of education had a clear impact on the ability of respondents to provide an answer to the question, but a precise knowledge of the number of SDGs was overall very low.
+Overall, the level of education had a clear impact on the ability of respondents to provide an answer to the question, but a precise knowledge of the number of SDGs was overall very low, despite a Bac+5.

 One simple solution to improve this poor score may be for those working on the SDGs to ensure that any mention of the framework was always accompanied by the number 17.